Denmark–Romania relations

-Denmark–Romania relations refers to the current and historical relations between Denmark and Romania.
+Denmark–Romania relations refers to the bilateral relations between Denmark and Romania.
 Denmark has an embassy in Bucharest, and Romania has an embassy in Copenhagen.
 Relations between Denmark and Communist Romania was described in the 1960s as "good" by Prime Minister of Romania Ion Gheorghe Maurer.
-In 2008, Danish export to Romania amounted 1,644 million DKK, while Romanian export amounted 475 million DKK.
-Both countries are members of the European Union and NATO.
+Both countries are members of the Council of Europe, the European Union and NATO.
+Denmark gave full support to Romania's applications for membership in the European Union and NATO.

 History

 In 1879, two Romanian statesmen under King Carol I of Romania, visited Denmark, establishing the official relations between Denmark and Romania.
 In 1880, Denmark opened the first consulate in Bucharest, to help Romanians settle in Denmark.
-The city of Aarhus was the first city, Romanians immigrated to.
+The city of Aarhus was the first city Romanians immigrated to.
 Diplomatic relations between Denmark and Romania were established on 13 April 1917.

-During the World War I, Denmark opened two prisoner-of-war camp.
-The reason was to protect, heal and recover the Romanian prisoners.
+During World War I, Denmark opened two prisoner-of-war camps.
+The reason was to protect, heal and recover Romanian prisoners.

-During World War II, when Nazi Germany invaded Denmark, the relations between Denmark and Romania were suspended.
+During World War II, when Nazi Germany invaded Denmark, relations between Denmark and Romania were suspended.
 In 1946, relations were re-established.
 In 1965, a payments agreement was signed.
 In 1967, an economic, industrial and technical cooperation agreement was signed.
 In 1980 and in 1994, both countries signed an investment agreement.

 From 1975 to 1989, the number of Romanian asylum applications in Denmark totaled 505.
 In 2008, 246 Romanians immigrated to Denmark while in 2011, 710 Romanians immigrated to Denmark.
 In three years, Romanian immigration rose 289 percent.